mathworks-ref-arch/matlab-parallel-server-on-aws/releases/R2021b/README.md

 ## Use Scale-In Protection

-To prevent the unsafe termination of worker instances, you can enable the scale-in protection feature by setting `Enable instance scale-in protection` to `True` at the time of stack creation.
-This feature applies the [instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html) to all worker instances.
-This feature is optional and it is disabled by default.
+To prevent the unsafe termination of worker instances, enable scale-in protection by setting `Enable instance scale-in protection` to `Yes` when you create the stack.
+Scale-in protection applies [instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html) to all worker instances.
+Scale-in protection is optional and is disabled by default.

-When this feature is not enabled at the time of deployment, if the desired capacity is decreased, the AWS Auto Scaling Group terminates worker instances until the desired capacity is matched.
-This means that worker instances with on-going work could be terminated to match the desired capacity.
+When scale-in protection is disabled, the AWS Auto Scaling group can terminate instances to match the desired capacity.
+In this situation, MATLAB workers with on-going work can be suspended.

-When this feature is enabled at the time of deployment, all new worker instances have scale-in protection.
-This prevents the AWS Auto Scaling Group to terminate them unless they are unprotected.
-If this feature is enabled, the custom `scale-in-protection` service runs on the headnode periodically every minute.
-When the desired capacity is decreased, this service detects the new desired capacity and only unprotects those instances where all worker processes are idle until the new desired capacity is matched.
+When scale-in protection is enabled, the AWS Auto Scaling group cannot terminate an instance unless it is unprotected.
+Scale-in protection unprotects instances where all MATLAB workers are idle until the desired capacity is matched.

-You can modify the automation script for scale-in-protection in the headnode at: `/usr/local/bin/scale-in-protection.py`.
-If you do not need scale-in protection but you deployed the stack with this feature enabled, redeploy the stack with this feature disabled.
+To disable scale-in protection in a deployed stack, redeploy the stack with scale-in protection disabled.

 ## Troubleshooting